Summary of 2003 Successes

 What We Did: TB, AIDS and malaria are diseases that disproportionately impact poor people, greatly worsening poverty and undermining the stability of families, communities and nations.
 RESULTS volunteers pursued several legislative avenues to expand funding for international tuberculosis programs and for the Global Fund to Fight AIDS, TB and Malaria (GFATM); and to ensure that U.S. global health funds are spent more effectively to expand the number of people receiving prevention and treatment for these diseases.

 Other Outcomes: This proved to be a challenging year for funding.
 In February, the president’s budget proposed major cuts to TB and child survival, as well as drastically reduced funding for the GFATM.
-With a struggling economy, and the administration prioritizing both a war on terror and possible military action against Iraq, we were pleased that the House and Senate Appropriations Committee not only resisted any cuts to TB programs, but actually provided a $1 million increase in international TB control funding, bringing the House-approved level to $76 million — up from just $1 million in 1997.
-Funding for the GFATM in 2003 was finally set at $350 million.
-Although this is a relatively modest amount compared to the $1.2 billion RESULTS and other advocates sought, we are continuing to urge support for a fair U.S. share of the resources the GFATM needs to meet its potential in 2004.
+With a struggling economy, and the administration prioritizing both a war on terror and possible military action against Iraq, we were pleased that the House and Senate Appropriations Committee not only resisted any cuts to TB programs, but actually provided a large increase in international TB and malaria control funding, bringing the House-approved level to $180 million — up from just $76 million in 2002 and $1 million in 1997.
+Funding for the GFATM in 2003 was finally set at $550 million.
+Although this is a relatively modest amount compared to the $1 billion RESULTS and other advocates sought, we are continuing to urge support for a fair U.S. share of the resources the GFATM needs to meet its potential in 2005.
 Additionally, our work has helped build much stronger awareness of and support for the GFATM on Capitol Hill.

 Access to Credit for the Very Poor

-What We Did: 2002 presented an opportunity for Congress to renew microenterprise legislation and help ensure more U.S. funds reach very poor people.
+What We Did: 2003 presented an opportunity for Congress to renew microenterprise legislation and help ensure more U.S. funds reach very poor people.
 Like other development programs, microenterprise — in which tiny loans and other key services are provided to poor people to start or expand self-employment ventures, so that they can earn more income and improve their family’s health, housing and education — can fail to reach very poor people without a concerted effort.
 Congress has required since 2000 that half of U.S. funds be targeted to very poor people.
 However, this was not happening as effectively as it should, and progress could not be monitored.
-In the spring of 2002, we worked closely with members of Congress to introduce legislation that would require our foreign aid agency, USAID, to develop and start using important new poverty measurement tools that could better ensure that this would happen.
+In early 2003, we worked closely with members of Congress to re-introduce legislation that would require our foreign aid agency, USAID, to develop and start using important new poverty measurement tools that could better ensure that this would happen.